Moonwalking with Omega

 We find the idea of wearing basically the same watch that the 1960s astronauts were wearing to space a romantic notion.
 However, we understand if others might prefer more modernized conveniences.
 Luckily, there are Moonwatches for those people too.

-The White Side of the Moon and the Dark Side of the Moon
+The Dark Side of the Moon

 Moonwatches at WatchMaxx